-All schools have a standalone child protection and safeguarding in schools policies with appropriate appendices and related safeguarding procedures.
-For avoidance of doubt all school staff need to be aware and implement the principles of its content.
+All schools have a standalone child protection and safeguarding in schools' policy with appropriate appendices and related safeguarding procedures.
+For avoidance of doubt all school staff need to be aware and implement the schools safeguarding and associated policies.

 It is important to note that these policies supplement and work within the overarching Telford & Wrekin Local Safeguarding Partnership procedures, for avoidance of doubt, these can be viewed at Telford and Wrekin Safeguarding Partnership website.
 These policies are pivotal to all areas safeguarding and any actions that may be considered, taken and expected of those that work and interact with children.